-St Vincent’s Hospital Sydney (SVHS) has been delivering mental health care and support services to the community since 1868 when the Sisters of Charity opened one of Australia’s first mental health facilities in Darlinghurst.
-Since then, St Vincent’s Hospital has been a leading and specialised provider of results-driven mental health services.
+St Vincent’s Hospital Sydney (SVHS) has been delivering mental health care and support services to the community since 1868.
+Because of this, the Hospital continues to lead in results-driven mental health services today.

-- The Safe Haven Café (SHC) will be a unique offering that caters specifically for people seeking mental health support, providing a respectful and compassionate service.
-It will be an after-hours (evenings and weekends) drop in and support centre on campus at the Green Park@St Vincent’s Darlinghurst site.
-It will provide a safe alternative to the emergency department for adults experiencing loneliness, personal difficulties, or simply seeking social connection.
+- The Safe Haven Café (SHC) – providing respectful care services to people seeking support.
+It will be an after-hours drop in (evenings and weekends), on-campus at the Green Park at St Vincent’s Darlinghurst site.
+It will provide a safe alternative to the emergency department.
+This will assist adults experiencing loneliness, personal difficulties, or simply seeking social connection.

-The Safe Haven Café will be positioned to provide care through a partnership between clinician and peer worker and it will also look to use emerging digital health strategies to support the well-being and health of the community.
-The café will be equipped with a sensory modulation space, a space which is designed to support the needs of consumers facing distress who want to learn beneficial skills to manage their experiences which do not rely on medication.
+The Safe Haven Café provides care through clinician and peer worker partnership.
+Emerging digital health plans are used to support the well-being and health of the community.
+The Café has been built with a sensory modulation space.
+This design supports people facing distress and who want to learn new set of skills to manage their experiences which do not rely on medication.

-- Urban Health Hub also located at the Green Park@St Vincent’s Darlinghurst site, will pay particular attention to our important community who need our Mental Health Services; those of high risk demographic groups including LGBTQI people, people from Culturally and Linguistically Diverse (CALD) backgrounds, Aboriginal and Torres Strait Islander people, people aged 15-44 where suicide is the leading cause of death, women vulnerable to homelessness, domestic violence and exploitation, and those experiencing homelessness, substance use and mental health issues.
+- Urban Health Hub – also located at the Green Park at St Vincent’s site, the Urban Health Hub recognises our community in need of mental health services.
+Those communities include high risk groups including; LGBTQI people, people from Culturally and Linguistically Diverse (CALD) backgrounds, Aboriginal and Torres Strait Islander people, people aged 15-44 where suicide is the leading cause of death, women vulnerable to homelessness, domestic violence and abuse, homeless people, those with substance use and mental health issues.

 It will provide:

-- Facilitating better access and care to a range of services
+- Better access and care to a range of services;

 - Caritas – a public in-patient High Dependency Unit for Mental Health and Addictions

-- Uspace – a private in-patient service for 16 to 30 year olds with severe and emerging mental health problems
+- Uspace – a private in-patient service for 16 to 30 year old’s with severe and emerging problems

 - CRUfAD – Clinical Research for Anxiety and Depression

-- This Way Up – which provides online learning programs, education and research in anxiety and depressive disorders.
+- This Way Up – providing online treatment programs, education and research in anxiety and depressive disorders.

-Please donate today to help our clinicians continue to deliver the best care.
+Donate to Mental Health to help us to continue to deliver the best care.